vovka/ubuntu_voice_to_text/docs/architecture v0.1.0/README.md

 ---

-## Architecture: Units and Orchestration
+## Architecture: Units and Event-Driven Communication

-At its heart, the app is a single, solid Python program, but it is built from modular, independent parts — "units" — each handling a distinct concern.
-These units are orchestrated by a central controller, which binds them together and manages their interactions.
+At its heart, the app is a single, solid Python program, built from modular, independent "units," each handling a distinct concern.
+These units communicate primarily through asynchronous queues, reacting to events and messages from other units to achieve the application's overall functionality.
+This design emphasizes loose coupling and decentralized control.

 ### The Units